just1and0/React-Native-Paystack-WebView/example/README.md

-# React Native Paystack WebView Demo
+# React Native Paystack WebView Example

 This is a clean, interactive demo showcasing the React Native Paystack WebView library in action.
 The demo provides a streamlined payment interface that demonstrates the library's core functionality.